Asked & Answered: Top 10 Summer Questions

 2) Where can I go to eat

 Squamish boasts dozens of outstanding restaurants, from gastro-pub to fusion, there is a restaurant to suit almost any food craving, and with views like the Stawamus Chief, Shannon Falls, Garibaldi Peak, the Tantalus Range and more the patios in this town are unbeatable.
-Click here for a glance at what's on the menu in Squamish, and here for a full list of eateries.
+Click here for a full list of restaurants, pubs, cafes and more.

 3) What do I need to know to hike the first peak of the Stawamus Chief?